 NATIVE TO MAINE

-Value to the Aquatic Community: The leaves of P. alpinus offer shade, shelter and foraging opportunities for fish.
-Fruits are a valuable food for waterfowl.
+Value to the Aquatic Community: The broad leaves of P. amplifolius offer shade, shelter and foraging opportunities for fish.
+Fruits are produced in abundance and are a valuable food for waterfowl.

 |Click Images for Larger Version|

 Water Quality Monitoring

 24 Maple Hill Road, Auburn, ME 04210

 © 2009 Maine Volunteer Lake Monitoring Program | website comments to: firstname.lastname@example.org